Do You Like Worms?: Background

-Lyricism and artwork
+Lyrics and artwork

 "Do You Like Worms?" is about the recolonization of the American continent.
 In Parks' words, "It's about bringing this Euro-sensibility into the taming of the American continent, from Plymouth Rock to Waikiki."
 The "bicycle rider" mentioned in the lyric is a reference to "Bicycle Rider Back" playing cards printed by the United States Playing Card Company during the 19th century.
 Parks commented, "A lot of people misinterpreted that, but that's OK; it's OK not to be told what to think, if you're an audience."

 Artist Frank Holmes, who designed the Smile cover artwork, created an illustration that was inspired by the song's lyrics: "Do You Like Worms".
 Along with several other drawings, it was planned to be included within a booklet packaged with the Smile LP.
 Holmes shared a summary of his design choices in Priore's 2005 book Smile: The Story of Brian Wilson's Lost Masterpiece:

 One of the lyrics written for the song was "And as we returned to the East or West Indies / We always got them confused".
 Holmes explained more about the song in a 1997 issue of the Endless Summer Quarterly fanzine:

 According to journalist Domenic Priore, the line about the "ribbon of concrete" symbolized a negative variant of the lyric "that ribbon of highway" from the American folk song "This Land Is Your Land", while the tag lyric, "mahala lu lei", refers to a Hawaiian Thanksgiving prayer.